AI + Health Tech

 Confusing referral relationships with care coordination

-The safe harbor protects in-kind contributions tied to care coordination, not cash or services exchanged in connection with referrals.
+The safe harbor protects in-kind contributions tied to care coordination.
 Care coordination means organizing patient care and sharing information between participants to deliver safer, more effective, and/or more efficient care that improves health outcomes for the target population, not simply referring patients to another provider in exchange for cash, items, or services.

-Participants should mutually contribute information, insights, and resources, and simply masking referrals with "services" won't cut it.
-Be sure to carefully distinguish referrals from the flow of remuneration.
+Participants should mutually contribute information, insights, and resources, and simply masking referrals as "services" won't cut it.
+Be sure to carefully distinguish referrals from remuneration to identify what is actually permitted.

 2. Substantial Downside Financial Risk (SDFR) Arrangements